Funeral Costs in Colorado | 2026 Guide

 Arranging a low-cost cremation – direct cremation in Colorado

 Due to changing attitudes and financial concerns, many more families today are seeking out economical cremation alternatives.
 A direct cremation is the cheapest cremation option.
-This is when the deceased is cremated without any services or ceremony and in the most simple ‘no fuss’ manner.
+This is when the deceased is cremated without any services or ceremony and in the simplest ‘no fuss’ manner.

 This keeps the funeral costs down.
-A direct cremation handles the immediate disposition of the deceased in an effective and dignified manner.
+Direct cremation provides an effective and dignified disposition of the deceased.
 Once the family has the cremated remains returned, some families choose to arrange their own memorial service as and when it is convenient for them.

 If you need a simple, low-cost cremation – contact your DFS Memorials provider.
 They offer complete basic cremation packages at an affordable cost.